rafiarslan/JumpBox/README.md

 # Controls and Mechanics

--A and D keys to move left and right
+-A and D keys to move left and right.

--Spacebar to jump
+-Spacebar to jump.

--Double jump: Player can double jump by double-tapping the spacebar
+-Double jump: Player can double jump by double-tapping the spacebar.

 -Wall slide: Players can slide through the wall by pressing the A and D keys alternately.